RTEMS/rtems-docs/cpu-supplement/sparc.rst

 the run-time environment for a SPARC application.
 The SPARC architectural specification allows for the number of register windows to be any power of two less than or equal to 32.
 The most common choice for SPARC implementations appears to be 8 register windows.
-This results in the cwp ranging in value from 0 to 7 on most implementations.
+This results in the ``CWP`` ranging in value from 0 to 7 on most implementations.

 The second complicating factor is the sharing of registers between adjacent